Legendstyler00/pvparena2.0/doc/modules.md

 > ℹ This has to be done for each arena

-Last step: your module is installed and you want to use it in some of your arenas.
+Last step: your module is installed, and you want to use it in some of your arenas.
 Type [`/pa [arena] !tm [moduleName]`](commands/togglemod.md) to enable it in your arena.